kos-bamboo/json-form/README.md

 ### Multiple array editors

-In some cases you might want several ways to define multiple types of array editors.
+In some cases you might want to define multiple types of array editors.
 One example that I need is a paginated list and a non-paginated.

 Custom array editors are denoted with a symbol in the types object and with an array with its first item being the given